Python-Test-Engineer/PyTest-Cookbook/docs/learn.md

 Playlist [PyTest With Eric](https://www.youtube.com/playlist?list=PLsszRSbzjyvm5meFiH-rDU-YiC5kcOLcK)

+Articles videod:

+- 01 pytest-html
+- 02 suppress warnings
+- 03 read yaml files with argparse and typer and test

 ## 4. Hooks and Plugins

 For an advanced look at these topics, I have my course hosted on Udemy: